DevCicadaQ/CursorVIPFeedback/FAQ.md

 Cursor VIP is compatible with the current version of Cursor IDE.

-## My Cursor VIP is not working.
+## Cursor VIP is not working.
 What should I do?

 For Cursor VIP to work correctly, you need to: